IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > Use `pp` instead of `puts` to display as Ruby `Array`.

-Once the shell has dealt with the command line "special" characters for it, the shell calls Windows' `CreateProcess` with just the whole command line as a single string.
+Once the shell has dealt with the command line "special" characters for it, the shell calls Windows' `CreateProcess` with the whole command line as a single string.
 (Unlike Unix-like systems where the command line is split into arguments by the shell.)

 It's up to the program to split arguments: